Advertisement

 Getty images

-1. Make it seamless
+1. Make it simple and seamless

 Tips for building a granny flat

-(Credit: Sue Stubbs)
+(Credit: Photography: Sue Stubbs)

+Consider the exterior landscape when planning to allow for planting, drainage and privacy for your granny flat.
 Install a path to link the two dwellings, but separate the garden areas with a gate.

 3. Divide the living room